Armed suspect shot, injured by Cudahy Police - WTMJ

-CUDAHY, Wis. — One man is in the hospital after exchanging gunfire with police in Cudahy Saturday night.
+CUDAHY, Wis. — One woman is in the hospital after exchanging gunfire with police in Cudahy Saturday night.

 Officers were called for a report of a physical fight near the 5800 block of S. Pennsylvania Ave. just before 8 p.m.

-Police say officers arrived and made contact with the man who was armed with a gun.
+Police say officers arrived and made contact with the woman who was armed with a gun.

 It’s not clear what sparked the shooting.

-Officers performed life-saving measures on the man after he was shot.
+Officers performed life-saving measures on the woman after she was shot.
 No officers were injured.

 The Milwaukee Police Department is leading the investigation.